skovy/skovy.dev/content/blog/design-system-principles/index.md

    While neither is the autocratic ruler of the system, each has ownership over certain aspects to streamline development and avoid decision paralysis.
    Ideally, this is a very collaborative process.
-   1. **Design has final say on styling (UI) and functionality (UX)**: design has final say on anything related to styling or functionality for the system.
+   1. **Design has final say on styling (UI) and functionality (UX)**: after taking into account all relevant information such as user research, design has final say on anything related to styling or functionality for the system.
       Related, this means design is also responsible for defining all of the "atoms" in the system: colors, spacings, typographies, etc. Often these are manifested as variables within a system that are combined to create specific components.
-   1. **Engineering has final say on implementation details**: engineering has final say when it comes to the implementation details.
-For example, whether to use vanilla CSS or CSS-in-JS.
+   1. **Engineering has final say on implementation details**: for example, whether to use vanilla CSS or CSS-in-JS.
 Related, this means engineering is responsible for the final "public" API.
 With React, this is the props and components.
-Even though design may define a single UI component, engineering can define the actual API as multiple components (eg: tables, dropdowns) as long as it meets the style and functional specifications.
+Even though design may define a single UI component, engineering may define the API as multiple components (eg: tables, dropdowns) to optimize the maintainability and experience for other engineers.
    1. **Use a unified language**: design and engineering should use the same words to refer to the same things.
 It's also important the language reflects the actual components or API.
 This leads to clearer communication